 - Small finance banks

 These banks and lending institutions will need to frame board-approved policies to bring this moratorium into effect.
 To know if your loan is eligible for EMI deferment, it’s best to contact your bank to understand their policies regarding this EMI holiday.
+For term loans availed on Finserv MARKETS, you’re eligible to defer your loan repayments by the 3-month period specified by the RBI.

 What Should Borrowers do During this 3-Month EMI Holiday?